 2. Choose your cleaning solution

-The best way to clean windows is with window cleaning solution and a cloth, or a bucket full of soapy water (washing-up liquid with warm water) and a non-abrasive sponge.
-Alternatively, you could create your own cleaning solution with vinegar and warm water, adding a little household ammonia or methylated spirit if you’ve got stubborn stains.
+The best way to clean windows is with cleaning solution and a cloth, or a bucket full of soapy water (washing-up liquid with warm water) and a non-abrasive sponge.
+Alternatively, if you don’t have any glass cleaner to hand you could create your own solution with white vinegar and warm water, adding a tablespoonful of household ammonia or methylated spirit for stubborn stains.
+Fill a spray bottle with your cleaning solution – this will allow you to coat the window glass evenly for a streak-free finish.